-Taieri Gorge Railway Limited undertakes transactions (including a forgiven shareholders advance) with the Dunedin City Council, other Dunedin City Council controlled entities and Otago Excursion Train Trust on an arms length commercial basis with favourable interest rates being negotiated with Dunedin City Treasury Limited.
+Taieri Gorge Railway Limited undertakes transactions (including a forgiven shareholders advance) with the Dunedin City Council, other Dunedin City Council controlled entities and Otago Excursion Train Trust.

 Amounts receivable from and payable to related parties at balance date are disclosed in notes 10, 12, 18 and 21.